giulong/spectrum/README.md

 Furthermore, you can provide how many profile-specific configurations in the same folder, by naming them `configuration-<PROFILE>.yaml`, where `<PROFILE>` is a placeholder that you need to replace with the actual profile name.

 To let Spectrum pick the right profiles-related configuration, you must run with the `-Dspectrum.profiles` flag, which is a comma separated list of profile names you want to activate.

-> **_Example:_**
+> **_Example:_**<br/>
 > When running tests with `-Dspectrum.profiles=test,grid`, Spectrum will merge these files in this order of precedence:
 > 1. configuration.default.yaml [Spectrum internal defaults]
 > 2. configuration.default.unix.yaml [Spectrum internal defaults for *nix, not read on Windows]